alexmorleyfinch/autoresearch-win-rtx/program.md

 ## Logging results

-When an experiment is done, log it to `results.tsv` (tab-separated, NOT comma-separated — commas break in descriptions).
+When an experiment is done, log all the results to a single line in `results.tsv`.
+One line per experiment (tab-separated, NOT comma-separated — commas break in descriptions).

 When keeping the code change, commit the code change **with** the appended result, otherwise just commit the discarded result to result.tsv